bbc/psammead/packages/utilities/psammead-storybook-helpers/README.md

 2. Toggles the layout directionality of the chosen service.

-The `withServicesKnob` function accepts 2 arguments:
+The `withServicesKnob` function accepts an options argument with 2 properties:

 - `defaultService`(String): The default selected service of the services dropdown e.g. `arabic`.
 The default is `news`.
 - `services`(Array): A list of services that the dropdown will display.
 The default is all services.